-With cooler temperatures drifting across the region, it’s tempting to stay indoors and nibble on the last of the Christmas goodies.
-But the best way to tackle your Yuletide belly bulge is to get up and stretch your legs with a few off-the-couch excursions.
+With cooler temperatures settling across the region, it’s tempting to stay indoors and nibble on the last of the holiday leftovers.
+But the best way to tackle your Christmas over-indulgence is to dress warmly and stretch your legs with a few off-the-couch excursions.

 Winter Wonderland Skating at Minoru Arenas

-Daily until January 6
+Daily until January 5

 Regular admission rates apply